How to Access the Wonderful World of Podcasts

 - Comedy podcasts can introduce some badly needed endorphins to your body.
 Podcasts are such a trove for great humor, from big stars to little-known prodigies.

 - Sports are normally fun to follow on podcasts.
 Get the breakdown of NFL, MLB, NBA games.
-Figure out your fantasy teams.
-It’s fun to hear about the game you just saw from a new perspective or with a comedic twist.
+Figure out who to draft for your fantasy teams.
+Find out how to play Fantasy Sports.
+It’s also fun to hear about the game you just saw from a new perspective or with a comedic twist.
 A favorite website for sports (and pop culture fans) is TheRinger.com.

-- And of course, the podcast for Coronavirus that inspired this blog post, 10% Happier by Dan Harris.
+- And of course, we cannot forget the podcast that inspired this blog post, 10% Happier by reporter Dan Harris.

 If you have questions about podcasts, please reach out firstname.lastname@example.org